AnthonyC-S/InsectTrap/README.md

 	- positive end connected to GPIO12
 	- GND

+# Note about wiring

+Check `lightControl.py` to see which pins are assigned to the LEDs.

+Check `servoControl.py` to see which pins are assigned to the servos.

 # Before Starting Program

+See setup_notes.txt for python environment details.

+This code utilizes pigpio, please run `sudo pigpiod` to allow pigpio to work.

+## If using Raspberry Pi Zero
 InsectTrap contains an environment with all necessary packages installed.
 Run `source path/to/InsectTrap/bin/activate` to start environment (`deactivate` to close environment).
 Python3 should already be in the virtual environment.